 My odyssey is not unique.
 Tofu has come a long way since it was defined as “a bland, cheese-like food made from curdled soybean milk” by The Random House Dictionary of the English Language in 1987 (the very year I had my college tofu experience).
 Today, my favorite natural foods store boasts not just the basics—extrafirm, firm, soft, and silken—but also seasoned and baked varieties, marinated cutlets, easy-to-use cubes, and artisanally prepared organic tofu from a nearby cooperative.
 Looking around, anyone can see that tofu has moved up in the world since 1987—its popularity credited to its versatility in the kitchen, its long list of nutritional benefits, and a stamp of approval for promoting good heart health.

-A True Health Food
+Why Tofu is a True Health Food

 Soybeans were considered one of five sacred foods (along with rice, wheat, and two types of millet) in ancient China, where bean curd is thought to have been produced for more than 2,000 years.
 The food was taken to Japan by Buddhist monks traveling back and forth between the countries.
 Today, tofu continues to be a primary protein source for Buddhists in Asia and around the world.
 Tofu, or bean curd, can be thought of as a kind of soymilk cheese.
 Soybeans are soaked and cooked in water, then pressed to make a soymilk base.
 A coagulant is added to the soymilk, which turns it into cottage-cheese-like curds.
 The curds are then pressed and drained to form white cakes—the pressing and draining time determines the final product’s firmness.